Bizzabo vs Cvent: A Comprehensive Comparison

 Cvent offers broader native CRM coverage, integrating with Salesforce, Marketo, HubSpot, Microsoft Dynamics 365, Eloqua, Pardot, SugarCRM, Veeva, and NetSuite.
 Bizzabo integrates with Salesforce, HubSpot, Marketo, and Eloqua, but these are premium add-ons beyond the base plan.

-ZoomInfo integrates with Salesforce, HubSpot, and Microsoft Dynamics 365, plus 120 marketplace integrations, and enriches the data that event platforms push into these systems.
+ZoomInfo integrates with Salesforce, HubSpot, and Microsoft Dynamics 365, plus 120 marketplace integrations, and enriches the data that event platforms push into these systems with verified contact records and intent signals.

 How do Bizzabo and Cvent compare on pricing?

 Bizzabo starts at $499 per user per month with a 3-user minimum, creating a floor of $17,999 per year.
-The base includes unlimited events and registrations.
+The base includes unlimited events and registrations, but CRM integrations, the Klik SmartBadge, and premium capabilities are add-ons.

 Which platform is better for on-site attendee engagement?

 Bizzabo has a structural advantage through the Klik SmartBadge, a BLE wearable that enables tap-to-connect networking, passive foot traffic tracking, and live heatmaps.
-Published benchmarks include a 400% average increase in exhibitor leads and 250% average increase in networking.
+Published benchmarks include a 400% average increase in exhibitor leads and 250% average increase in networking volume per event.

 Which platform handles virtual and hybrid events better?

 Cvent now has the broader virtual portfolio, with three webinar products (Cvent Webinar, Goldcast, and ON24) plus the Cvent Studio production environment.
 Bizzabo offers native streaming with hybrid audience unification and captioning in 81 languages.
-For organizations running frequent webinar programs alongside conferences, Cvent's expanded offering covers more use cases.
+For organizations running frequent webinar programs alongside conferences, Cvent's expanded offering covers more use cases, though integration maturity of the acquired products remains a buyer consideration.

 Can I use ZoomInfo to improve my event ROI regardless of which event platform I choose?

 Yes.
 ZoomInfo works with any event platform through CRM and marketing automation integrations.
 Whether your leads come from Bizzabo's Klik SmartBadge, Cvent's iCapture, or a manual badge scanner, ZoomInfo enriches them the moment they enter your CRM.
-The intent data and buyer signals then help sales teams prioritize follow-up based on which leads are at companies evaluating solutions.
+The GTM Context Graph then surfaces which of those leads are at companies actively evaluating solutions, helping sales teams prioritize follow-up based on buying signals rather than badge-scan volume.

 What are the main limitations of each platform?

-ZoomInfo does not manage events at all; it is the intelligence and data layer that makes event leads actionable.
+ZoomInfo does not manage events at all.
+It is the intelligence and data layer that makes event leads actionable after -- and before -- the event.

 How helpful was this article?